Vl4d1s/train-ticket-graph-api/README.md

 ### Assumptions

 I assumed that the client side needs the extra information located in each node, so I left the data as it is.

+I assumed that the service name is "unique," so I chose it for the ID.
+However, it would be better to generate a numerical unique ID instead.